8base/old-documentation/development-tools/dev-env/runtime_environment.md

 ```

 ### Environment variables
 You can set environment variables in 8base settings and they automatically get exposed in all functions through `process.env.VARIABLE_NAME`.

 ![Setting environment variables in 8base settings](../../.gitbook/assets/8base-env-variables.png)

 ### Timeouts
 Functions have maximum 20 seconds execution time.
-After execution time limit is reached the execution times out and returns an error.
-Please let us know if have a use case where you need more than 20 seconds continuous execution
+After the execution time limit is reached the execution times out and returns an error.
+Please let us know if you have a use case where you need more than 20 seconds continuous execution.

 ### What happens after 'return'
 After your function returns its execution is immediately frozen.
 This means that if you have any asynchronous processes still running they will not be able to finish.
 There are several ways to deal with this: